dlanza1/ExDeMon/doc/users-manual/define-metrics.md

 > metrics.define.machines-running.when = trigger
 > metrics.define.machines-running.variables.trigger.filter.attribute.TYPE = "other"
 > ```
-> 2. "when" parameter is set to BATCH, so every Spark Streaming batch the computation and generation is triggered.
+> 2. "when" parameter is set to a period, so that every 5 minutes the computation is triggered.
 > ```
 > # to add
-> metrics.define.machines-running.when = BATCH
+> metrics.define.machines-running.when = 5m
 > ```

 ## Grouping by metric attributes